 The Languages Department offers programs in the core languages representing the peoples, cultures and literatures of the Western World and in languages critical to an understanding of the present world beyond the West.
 Committed to the College’s promise to provide “open, rigorous intellectual pursuit” in the discipline of languages, the department seeks to develop in our students the expertise of our discipline: cultural literacy, language competencies and cross-cultural experiential skills through established majors and minors.
 The department recognizes student achievement by nomination to and induction into Phi Sigma Iota, the international foreign language honor society.

-The department offers two majors, French and Spanish.
-Both majors lead to a Bachelor of Arts (BA) degree.
+The department offers three majors, French, Romance Languages and Spanish.
+All majors lead to a Bachelor of Arts (BA) degree.
 Students who are interested in interdiscplinary studies in Classics or in Languages and International Business are invited to speak with the department chair about the process involved in creating a self-designed major.
 A grade of C- or higher is required in each course in all of the majors and minors.

 Degree programs offered